Postal voting

 Persons living or staying abroad during the entire advance voting period and on election day may vote by post from abroad in general elections.
 If you are eligible to vote and wish to vote by post, you must order the postal voting documents to an address abroad.
 You may then cast your vote and send it back to the central municipal election board of residence or population registration municipality in Finland.

-In the first round, your postal vote must arrive at the central municipal election board of your municipality of residence or population registration municipality by 19.00 on Friday 26 January 2024.
-In the possible second round, your postal vote must arrive by 19.00 on Friday 9 February 2024.
+Your postal vote must arrive at the central municipal election board of your municipality of residence or population registration municipality by 19.00 on Friday 7 June 2024.

 Things to take into account when voting by post